-Parrtjima - A Festival in Light returns to the stunning Red Centre from 8-17 April 2022.
-The free, 10-night festival takes place at Alice Springs Desert Park and Araluen Arts Centre, and includes large-scale light installations developed from Aboriginal artworks alongside a program full of art, live music, talks, film, workshops, demonstrations and more.
+Parrtjima - A Festival in Light returns each year to the stunning Red Centre in April.
+The free, 10-night festival takes place at Alice Springs Desert Park, and includes large-scale light installations developed from Aboriginal artworks alongside a program full of art, live music, talks, and more.